VICTORIAN SPEEDWAY COUNCIL INCORPORATED

 WT Wall Thickness

 OD Outside Diameter

 AS 1163 G.200: Australia Standard 1163 for structural steel tubing grade 200.

-For clarity in printing, imperial sizes have been changed to metric and have been rounded off to the nearest full millimetre.
-These sizes will continue to be accepted (i.e.: 1.25” = 31.75mm rounded to 32mm
+For clarity in printing Imperial sizes changed to Metric have been rounded off to the nearest full millimetre.
+These sizes will continue to be accepted (i.e.: 1.25”=31.75mm rounded to 32mm)

 All protective clothing and safety equipment must be used and/or worn in the approved and accepted manner.
-Flame protection (suit) plus thermal protections (underwear) equal driver protection.
+Flame protection (suit) plus thermal protections (underwear) equal driver and passenger protection.